h3llo-hacker/fc/src/github.com/docker/docker/docs/reference/commandline/secret_ls.md

   -q, --quiet          Only display IDs
 ```

-Run this command on a manager node to list the secrets in the swarm.
+Run this command on a manager node to list the secrets in the Swarm.

 ## Examples